Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 The tape machines were in a separate small machine room and they were at this time all made by Philips, being 4-track and 3-track Pro series decks, plus 2-tracks.

-Roger Wake became one of the balance engineers at Philips and he recalled his tape-op years in the mid-60’s:
+One of the balance engineers at Philips and recalled his tape-op years in the mid-60’s:

 “There was the studio, then the control room, and then a separate machine room, where the tape machines were.
 The control room had big windows so that Johnny (Franz – the producer) and Peter (Oliff – the engineer) could look out and see into the studio and from where I was, in the machine room, we had a little window about 3ft square, so I could see into the control room.
 We also had a set up so that I could hear what was going on in the control room.
 If Peter wanted to speak to the studio or me, he had a talkback button for both.
 So I’d be in the control room with all the tape machines, the multitracks and the stereos and big huge patch panel, which we would have to operate.
 And Philips then had a totally different patching system to other studios such as Abbey Road.
 Huge plugs – send and return within the same plug.
 The patch panel was about seven by four feet. ”